Biem is the first virtual sexual health service

 The service is clinically operation in New York state and move through regulatory hurdles to go national.
 They are raising a Series A.

 The system is quite simple.
-Using the app you can speak to a qualified sexual health specialist for free about your problems and, if necessary, you can order a test.
+Using the app you can speak to a qualified sexual health specialist for $45 about your problems and, if necessary, you can order a test.

 “Testing can be performed at home or one of our partner lab locations,” said Stacy.
 “All diagnostics are FDA and CLEA certified to conform to regulatory standards.
 This is in contrast to ‘self-tests’ or ‘box tests’ that may not be FDA approved, have a history of inaccuracy, have no expertise available for interpretation, and most importantly little treatment choices.”